Seeed-Studio/MakerCamp/2026-01-MIT/Yufeng/README.md

 ### What I actually got done

 I spent most of my time debugging ESP32-S3 firmware—getting it to record reliably and sync files over WiFi proved harder than expected.
 Never made it to a custom PCB.
-But the design crystallized through the process, and I have all the parts spec'd out for a future build.
+But the design crystallized through the process, and I have all the parts spec'd out.
+I'll bring this to life next semester back at MIT.

 ![Flexible mat with ESP32](modular-flex-cam/magnet-mat-with-esp32.jpeg) _Proof of concept: flexible ferrous mat with magnetically attached plastic bags.
 One bag has a XIAO ESP32S3 inside to prove the magnets are strong enough.
 Imagine the rest are camera modules too._